 When you visit the ICR Facility website, small text files known as ‘cookies’ are stored on your computer.
 They are used to make the online presence more user-friendly and effective overall.
 Cookies cannot run programs or infect your computer with viruses.

-To analyse usage data on its website, GIZ uses the matomo web analysis service operated by ePrivacy Holding GmbH, Hamburg, Germany.
+To analyze usage data on its website, GIZ uses the Matomo web analysis service operated by InnoCraft Ltd, Wellington, New Zealand.
 Data is stored and evaluated completely anonymously.

-GIZ evaluates usage information for statistical purposes as part of monitoring and evaluating its activities and for the needs-based provision of information within the scope of the tasks it performs (legal basis: Article 6 (1) e GDPR in conjunction with Article 3 BDSG).
+GIZ evaluates usage information for statistical purposes as part of its public relations work and for the needs-based provision of information within the scope of the tasks it performs (legal basis: Article 6 (1) e GDPR in conjunction with Article 3 BDSG).

 Information on opting out